Wint-Thandar/wint-thandar.github.io/_posts/2023-04-15-Earthquake-Data-Preparation-And-Analysis.md

 print(proc.time() - start_time)
 ```
 <br>
+Now, we can run the script.
+After the script is executed completely, we will see the printed messages in the console as follow.
 ```
 >>> [1] "Successfully downloaded 1059163 records in 124 files."
 >>> [1] "File created with name earthquakes-data.csv"
 >>> [1] "There is no missing date."